4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 In return, you must make sure in this case to systematically initialize the variables used in 4D methods in order to avoid getting incorrect results.
 Similarly, it is necessary to erase any current selections or records defined during the previous request.

-> This option only has an effect with a 4D web server in remote mode.
+> Esta opción sólo tiene efecto con un servidor web 4D en modo remoto.
 With a 4D in local mode, all web processes (other than session processes) are killed after their use.

 ## Robots.txt